 Beyond providing a great user experience through design and clear navigation, we recommend the following best practices to provide web pages that satisfy site visitors:

-- Structure page information consistently: Your potential customer is visiting your site because they are trying to solve a specific problem.
+- Structure page information consistently: A potential customer is visits your site because they want to solve a problem.
 Every page should persuade them to take action by acknowledging the problem and explaining how you can solve it.
 Then, give visitors a clear action to take.

 - Provide social proof: social proof is feedback about your business from customers, your community, industry authorities, and outside organizations.

 There are many types of social proof, such as reviews, testimonials, client logos, accreditations, awards, articles written about you, endorsements, case studies of happy clients, partnerships, and more.

 This feedback serves as evidence that claims about the value you offer a customer are true, which is why it’s great to include them all over your website.

 Learn how to use social proof from Sprout Social and Optimonster.